FAUMobileWeb/Breast-Cancer-Management/README.md

 Our family members were afected by Breast Cancer.
 We decided to create an App that would help cancer patients, to input data rather than constantly visit a doctor's office.
 This way, making it much easier for the Cancer patient to manage and cope with the disease.

 ##9/20/16
 We will be focusing on Breast Cancer Managment.
-We want tohelp those that got diagnos with Breat cancer and allow them to find quick information and if need be get in contact with there doctor.
+We want to help those that got diagnose with Breast cancer and allow them to find quick information and if needed to, get in contact with there doctor.